ntrllog/CS5540-HoneyGen/README.md

   * replace code in FastText.py accordingly

 ### Reduced RockYou Model
-Use only 1/4, 1/3, 1/2, 3/4 of the RockYou list for a smaller model
+Use only 1/4, 1/3, 1/2, 3/4 of the RockYou list for a smaller model.
+Better similarity than the combined model.
 ```
 mv CS5540-HoneyGen/less.py honeygen-generating-honeywords-using-representation-learning/password_lists_processed/
 python3 less.py